Tornadoes of 2007: May

 282 tornadoes were reported in the US in May, of which 251 were confirmed.

 May 1 (Siberia)

 On May 1, a tornado hit the village of Vershinino in the central region of Tomsk (Tomsk Oblast) in central-southern Siberia.
 Some roofs were blown away and destroyed, windows were smashed and power lines as well as telephone lines were seriously damaged.
 An eyewitness reported that her child was whirled around as the tornado struck their street area.
 No one was seriously injured or killed.
 According to a damage report, this tornado was rated F2.

+May 2 (Chad)

+A tornado near N'djamena, Chad destroyed 50 homes, killed nine people, and injured over 100.

 May 2

 On the afternoon of May 2, supercells developed across several parts of Texas.
 A total of 10 tornadoes were reported, including two in the city of El Paso, however, the damage was relatively minor.
 Tornado watches were spread throughout Texas.
 However, the supercells redeveloped into a hybrid derecho across Central and North Texas that evening, stretching from the Dallas-Fort Worth Metroplex to south of Waco and extending eastward to about Longview.
 Widespread wind damage with winds in excess of 100 mph were reported.
 In the Metroplex, more than 300,000 customers lost power as a result of the high winds.
 Some of the most severe damage included the loss of a roof at an apartment complex, extensive tree and power line damage (with many trees crashing into houses) and flipped tractor-trailers and mobile homes.
 However, no fatalities were reported.
 Two EF0 tornadoes were also confirmed in New Mexico, one of which was a landspout that was on the ground for 52 minutes.